Advice for Pianists

 The purpose of these guidelines is to provide basic guidance to pianists in the selection of repertoire for playing sessions as well as advice about how to improve ensemble playing skills over time.
 If you have any questions about these or other matters please ask other members, or any committee member, for assistance at any time.
 We hope that you will derive lasting pleasure from your participation in the wonderful world of chamber music.

-Acknowledgment: ACMS acknowledges the contribution of some experienced tutors in the preparation of these guidelines.
+Acknowledgment: ACMS acknowledges the contribution of some experienced tutors in the preparation of these tips.